dmsc/fastbasic/manual.md

-  Missiles share the same color as their player, unless you combine them into a "5th Player" by setting the 5th bit of the `GPRIOR` register, e.g.: `POKE 623,16`.
-(You must also move them horizontally in unison if you wish to use them as a true
+  Missiles share the same color as their player, unless you combine them into a "5th Player" by setting bit number 4 of the `GPRIOR` register, e.g.: `POKE 623,16`.
+(You must also move them horizontally in unison if you wish to use them as a true 5th Player.)
-  5th Player.)

-  It is possible to cause pixels of certain overlapping players to produce a third color (or black) by setting the 5th bit of the
+  It is possible to cause pixels of certain overlapping players to produce a third color (or black) by setting bit number 5 of the
   `GPRIOR` register, e.g.
   `POKE 623,32`.